javidmedina/lucidOS/README.md

 <img width="1835" height="459" alt="lucidOStextgradient" src="https://github.com/user-attachments/assets/f7da42ae-0af3-4c82-8711-37f09fe0858f" />

-# lucidOS – Overview
+# lucidOS – Release Overview and Future Plans

-lucidOS is a sleek, Ubuntu-based Linux distribution designed to be the easiest and most user-friendly operating system for both casual and advanced users.
-With a focus on performance, simplicity, and aesthetics, lucidOS combines the best features of Linux and other operating systems, offering:
+lucidOS is a sleek, Ubuntu-based Linux distribution designed to be the most user-friendly operating system for both casual and advanced users.
+Inspired by macOS and CuteFishOS, it combines macOS’s smooth experience with the ability to easily run both Linux and Windows software. lucidOS offers :

 # Dual modes: